 Truthfully speaking, this kind of thinking is dangerous for us all, because when our eyes are mostly set on— and our value defined by—producing, by being visible to others, our hearts are distracted from the primary purpose of our lives—to honor the God who made us.

-But there’s a truth about the kind of creating God actually asks of us: His kind of work isn’t just about the product or its visibility to a worldwide audience.
+There’s a truth about the kind of creating God actually asks of us: His kind of work isn’t just about the product or its visibility to a worldwide audience.
 Sure, He calls some to speak in a way that is to a larger platform than others.
 Ultimately, the work He asks of us is all about the heart behind it.
 He will give us exactly the kind, and the amount, of work to shape the heart that best reflects Himself.
 And as far as who sees it, well, He gets to decide that.
 And oh, man, His timing is most definitely not ours.

 While we may be tempted to focus on the visible “producing” we do, the feedback from the world that tells us we’ve been seen by others, 2 Corinthians 4 is an encouraging reminder to God’s people that it’s vital we see this life from His perspective.
 Verse 18 in particular tells us, “So we fix our eyes not on what is seen, but on what is unseen, since what is seen is temporary, but what is unseen is eternal.”
 That means we worry less about what we can see, and what others can see of us, and more about what our heavenly Father sees.
 No worries – He will shape our hearts, minds, and desires such that what others do see brings good and glory.